Filters

 Offers Telehealth

-Daniel Gold is a Neurologist and an Ophthalmologist in Baltimore, Maryland.
+With fellowship training in neuro-ophthalmology and additional training in neuro-vestibular disorders, Dr. Daniel Gold sees patients with neuro-ophthalmic disorders (affecting vision, eyelids, pupils, or causing nystagmus or double vision) in addition to oto-neurologic disorders (causing dizziness and vertigo).
+Videos 2018 Best Consulting Physician Award Tele-(Dizzy) Medicine.
 Dr. Gold is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
 His top areas of expertise are Vertigo, Benign Paroxysmal Positional Vertigo, Brown Syndrome, and Stiff Person Syndrome.
-Dr. Gold is currently accepting new patients.

 Advanced in Opsoclonus-Myoclonus Syndrome